The 5 Secrets for Photorealism (Quick Answer)

 Film Stock References for Authentic Look:

-- Fujifilm Velvia: Vibrant, saturated colors
+- Fujifilm Velvia: Known for vibrant, high-contrast saturated colors.

 Example Prompt Using Photography Language: